Kinto/kinto/docs/api/buckets.rst

 **Optional parameters**

-- ``owners``: The list of users principals that have administration permissions on the bucket, the creator is automatically added to the owner list.
 - ``permissions``: A mapping object that defines the list of user for each permission
+ - ``write_bucket``: The list of users principals that have administration permissions on the bucket, the creator is automatically added to the owner list.
  - ``create_groups``: Permission to create new groups
  - ``create_collections``: Permission to create new collections